lWarwolfl/game-heaven/README.md

 # Game Heaven

-This project is the base for all startup apps that will be developed for customers.
+This project is a group effort to learn new technologies and master already known ones.

 ## Features